BIOP/ijp-imagetoatlas/registration.md

 * display the atlas sliced with the largest slices thickness ( one slice every 500 microns ):
 * approximately shift slices along the atlas
 * match precisely a slice of your choice (usually one with easily recognizable features) with the atlas by zooming in
-* set this slice as `key slice`.
-As long as you don't drag this slice, each slice which is a key slice has its z position locked in the atlas
+* set this slice as `key slice` (select this slice only, right click and select `Set as key slice` in the popup menu).
+As long as you don't drag this slice, each key slice has its z position locked in the atlas: `Distribute Spacing` won't affect the position of key slices.
 * set a few others slices precisely and set them as key slices
 * adjust the angles of the atlas slicing and check all slices
+* for set a regular spacing between key slices, click `Distribute spacing`

 ![Coarsening atlas slicing](assets/gif/fiji_atlas_coarse_slicing.gif)

 Automatically, the position of the slices within the dataset will be adjusted to the new atlas slicing.
-It's important to understand that the slicing being displayed does not affect the registration in any way.
+It's important to understand that the slicing spacing currently displayed does not affect the registration in any way.
 Internally, all slices all positioned with 10 microns precision, corresponding to the atlas highest resolution.

 This coarse display allows, by dragging slices, to adjust approximately all slices along the atlas.

 Then, you can zoom in, drag slices until you find a corresponding slice between your dataset and the atlas.

-It's possible, once the correspondance is found, to select the slice of interest and set it as a Key Slice (right-click menu), as shown below:
+It's possible, once a matching atlas slice is found, to select the slice of interest and set it as a Key Slice (right-click menu), as shown below:

 ![Finding correspondance and key slice](assets/gif/fiji_atlas_drag_then_key.gif)